-SUNFISH SPECIES (REDEAR SUNFISH)
+SUNFISH SPECIES (BLUEGILL, GREEN SUNFISH)

 OEHHA groups sunfish species due to a known ability to hybridize (Avise and Smith, 1974) and extensive dietary overlap (Kirby, 1982), which suggests a similar contaminant uptake.
-OEHHA has evaluated mercury concentrations in sunfish species in many water bodies in California and has found a similar range of mercury concentrations when two or more of these species were caught from the same water body.
+OEHHA has evaluated mercury concentrations in sunfish species from many water bodies in California and has found a similar range of mercury concentrations when two or more of these species were caught from the same water body.
 Selenium concentrations in sunfish species in this region of California are generally similar within the same water body.
-Therefore, OEHHA extends the consumption advice for Redear Sunfish to other sunfish species, including Bluegill, Green Sunfish, and Pumpkinseed.
+Therefore, OEHHA extends the consumption advice for Bluegill and Green Sunfish to other sunfish species, including Pumpkinseed and Redear Sunfish.